· Jean-François Guillieaumon (1672-1758), Paris.

 At the Salon of 1699, the sculptor and painter Florent Le Comte admired the portrait of Jules-Hardouin Mansart engraved by Edelinck after a pastel by Joseph Vien.
 Thus, when he picked up his pen to describe the works seen, he thought it necessary to take his time with the portraitist:

-"I must side-track once again to indicate to you the degree to which Monsieur Vivien has pushed Painting in Pastels in the grand subjects of Historiated Portraits which he paints daily in this manner, in which he has us discover the same grace, force, naïveté, and delicacy that one finds in the Works in oil by our great Masters; and one could say that France can be proud of having in him a Van Dyck of the century for Pastels.
+"I must side-track once again to indicate how far Monsieur Vivien has pushed Pastel Painting of grand subjects in Historiated Portraits which he paints daily in this manner, such that he has us discover the same grace, force, naïveté, and delicacy that one finds in the Works in oil by our great Masters; and one could say that France can be proud of having in him a Van Dyck of the century for Pastels.
 But where do you think he found his principles?
 He drew them from oil Painting, his May of 1698, and another Picture of about twelve feet large by ten high, depicting the family of Monsieur de Thode, give us convincing proof.
-But to only speak about his Pastels, the portraits which he did in Brussels for his Electoral Highness of Bavaria, & thus for the success, he merited all imaginable honors: this Prince, to conserve his Portrait, having taken care to cover it with glass 48 inches high, even wanted that this Painter paint himself to send this [the painter’s] Portrait to the Grand Duke of Tuscany as a new ornament in his Gallery where all the Illustrious Ones can be found."
+But to only speak about his Pastels, the portraits which he did in Brussels for his Electoral Highness of Bavaria, & thus for the success, he merited all imaginable honors: this Prince, to conserve his Portrait, having taken care to cover it with glass 48 inches high, even wanted this Painter paint to send this [the painter’s] Portrait himself to the Grand Duke of Tuscany as a new ornament in his Gallery where all the Illustrious Ones can be found."

-In a few words, Le Comte succeeded in summarizing what constituted the originality of Vivien’s talent, that is, his training as a history painter and the quality of his pastels capable of rivaling oil in rendering materials and transcribing light and shadows.
+In a few words, Le Comte succeeded in summarizing what constituted the originality of Vivien’s talent, that is, his training as a history painter and the quality of his pastels, which were capable of rivaling oil in rendering materials and transcribing light and shadows.

 Born in Lyons, Vivien was sent to the capital at a very young age by his father who had noticed his gifts for painting.
 He studied at the Academy under François Bonnemer and won second prize for Rome in 1678 with The Expulsion of Adam and Eve.
 Sources are missing for tracing his career, but he seems to have worked with Charles Le Brun and was sufficiently established and famous for the guild of goldsmiths in Paris to commission a May from him in 1697 which remains to be identified.